raviolli77/apple_watch_data_analysis/reports/int7x_writeup.md

 ## Missing Values

-Although we have data entry for all of 2017, I wanted to explore in more detail how much data (if any) is missing from our data frame as it relates to the creation date of the recordings.
+Although we have data entry for all of 2017 (by months), I wanted to explore in more detail how much data (if any) is missing from our data frame as it relates to the creation date of the recordings.
 I created two vectors; the first includes all entries as dates from our data frame and the second includes all dates from 2017.
 I then compare these two vectors and see what values are not in our data frame that are in 2017 to know what dates weren't recorded by the apple watch.

 ```{r}